AdobeDocs/experience-platform.en/help/sources/tutorials/api/draft.md

 ---
 keywords: Experience Platform;home;popular topics;flow service;
-title:
+title: Draft Dataflows Using The Flow Service API
-description: This tutorial covers steps on how to set your dataflows in a draft state using the Flow Service API
+description: Learn how to set your dataflows in a draft state using the Flow Service API.
 badge: label="New Feature" type="Positive"
 ---
 # Draft dataflows using the Flow Service API

 Save your dataflows as drafts when using the Flow Service API by supplying the `mode=draft` query parameter during the flow creation call.
 Drafts can be updated later with new information and then published once they are ready.

-This tutorial covers steps on how to set your dataflows in a draft state using the Flow Service API.
+This tutorial covers the steps to set your dataflows in a draft state using the Flow Service API.

 ## Getting started